gluap/pyduofern-hacs/readme.md

 ### Usage

-There are some services you can call via the service interface:
+There are some services you can call via the service interface.
+A few of these to get you started:

 ``duofern.start_pairing`` starts the pairing mode for a given number of seconds.